emilio-kariuki/rhea-ecoville/README.md

 4. Run the application: npm start

-Usage
-Once the application is running, users can:
+Usage: Once the application is running, users can:

 Sign Up/Login: Create an account or log in with existing credentials.
 Post Items: List unwanted items by providing details and images.